ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_IsInstanceAliveReader is a Reader for the IsInstanceAlive structure._
+_IsInstanceAliveReader IsInstanceAliveReader IsInstanceAliveReader is a Reader
+for the IsInstanceAlive structure._

 #### Properties